Vaccine Confidence Training for Social Workers

 May 8, 2024, 1:00 PM-2:30 PM (EST) – 1.5 CEUs

-Please join us for a free fireside chat with acclaimed epidemiologist Dr. Michael Osterholm, author of the upcoming book The Big One: How to Prepare for World-Altering Pandemics to Come.
+Free fireside chat was held with acclaimed epidemiologist Dr. Michael Osterholm, author of the upcoming book The Big One: How to Prepare for World-Altering Pandemics to Come.

-Dr. Osterholm, founding Director of the Center for Infectious Disease Research and Policy and advisor to the Biden Administration on COVID-19 response, will discuss lessons learned from current and prior pandemics, and the hard truths about what it will take to prevent a catastrophe worse than COVID-19.
-Importantly, he will discuss the crucial leadership role of social workers in pandemic preparedness and response.
+Dr. Osterholm, founding Director of the Center for Infectious Disease Research and Policy and advisor to the Biden Administration on COVID-19 response, discussed lessons learned from current and prior pandemics, and the hard truths about what it will take to prevent a catastrophe worse than COVID-19.
+Importantly, he discussed the crucial leadership role of social workers in pandemic preparedness and response.
 What do these trends this mean for our preparedness—as a profession and as a society—for the next pandemic?
 How can social workers continue to play a leadership role in preventing further harms and losses due to COVID-19?

 Learning Objectives: